 Can the ‘Page list’ block be improved?

 Yes.
 When clicking on any links on the ‘Page list’ block, they don’t open in a new tab on your device.
 It means you lose the post you’re reading.
 However, you’re still on the blog you’re reading, although in a different part.

 You may not want all your pages to appear in the block, so another improvement is to have the choice to select specific pages you want to appear (as happens in the ‘Blog Posts‘ block).

 Where should the ‘Page list’ block be used?

-This is why I recommended not clicking on any of the links on the ‘Page list’ block earlier on.
+I recommend not clicking on any of the links on the ‘Page list’ block earlier.
 I’d recommend inserting the block either towards or at the end of any blog post.
 Readers will likely have read most of your post before clicking links and taken away from your post.